-You have to submit the requested information in an updated registration dossier by 17 June 2022.
-You shall also update the chemical safety report, where relevant.
+You are required to submit the requested information in an updated registration dossier by 15 September 2022 You shall also update the chemical safety report, where relevant.
+The timeline has been set to allow for sequential testing.

 The reasons of this decision are set out in Appendix 1.
 The procedural history is described in Appendix 2 and advice and further observations are provided in Appendix 3.